 - A little noisy

-The Nautilus R616is an impressive looking mid-upper price range recumbent that provides you with an impressive 29 built-in workouts and 25 levels of resistance (the same as our top rater, the Schwinn 270).
-It is very solidly made, with a 12-14-gauge steel frame that will keep you solid no matter how hard out you are pedalling.
+The Nautilus R616 is an impressive looking mid-upper price range recumbent that provides you with an impressive 29 built-in workouts and 25 levels of resistance (the same as our top rater, the Schwinn 270).
+It is very solidly made, with a 12-14-gauge steel frame that will keep you solid no matter how hard out you are pedaling.

 The R616 is rather quiet, but it can be prone to creaking from the seat.
 Complete seat adjustment makes this bike suitable for people from 4’11” to 6’3”.
 The magnetic resistance works by way of a pair of magnets that get closer or further away from the flywheel depending on the setting.
 Because they never touch the flywheel, the movement is extremely fluid.
 The 3-piece crank provides you with a smooth, natural pedaling motion.

 This bike is slightly more expensive than the Schwinn 270 and slightly noisier.
 The fan is also not as powerful.
-For those reasons it slips out of the number one slot, but entrenches itself as our second favorite recumbent exercise bike overall.
+For those reasons, it slips out of the number one slot, but entrenches itself as our second favorite recumbent exercise bike overall.
+You can check out our full review of the Nautilus R616 to get more info.

 - Great price